psychemedia/eurydice-resources/resources/foundering_of_the_eurydice.md

 Saturday 30 March 1878

 p6
-CAPSIZING oF H.M.S.
+CAPSIZING OF H.M.S.
 "EURYDICE"
 OVER 300 LIVES LOST.

-On Sunday afrernoon, one of the most sudden and terrific snow squalls whica we ever remember at this time of the year, passed over Ryde, making the waters in the Solent rise in white-capped breakers in a wonderfully short space of time and those who witnessed its effects on the waters think of the "poor souls at sea."
+On Sunday afternoon, one of the most sudden and terrific snow squalls whica we ever remember at this time of the year, passed over Ryde, making the waters in the Solent rise in white-capped breakers in a wonderfully short space of time and those who witnessed its effects on the waters think of the "poor souls at sea."
 Although accidents were anticipated, the imagination of no one compassed such a terrible event as that which then occurred at the back of the Wight.
 In the course of the evening it was whispered, with bated breath, that one of Her Majesty's ships had been overset off Ventnor, and the dreadful rumour was, of course, treated at first as a canard.
 Its correctness was, however, subsequentiy verifed, and the excitement which reigned may be easily imagined, more especially on the following morning, when the news of the sad disaster was spread abroad far and wide.
 At Ventnor, however, the excitement was most intense.
 On Sunday afternoon the weather wss comparatively fine and miid, and there were more than the usual number of visitors on the esplanade.
 About 4 o'clock all eyes were turned to a pleasant sight.
 Close to the shore, and easily distinguished, was H.M.S.
 Eurydice, which was bowling along uuder a press of canvas, with a stiff breeze, at a fine rate.
-Soon, however, the sky be- came overcast, and it became evident that a storm wa-s coming on, and the vessel was watched by the "old salts" with some interest.
+Soon, however, the sky became overcast, and it became evident that a storm was coming on, and the vessel was watched by the "old salts" with some interest.
 As they noted the storm gathering, their verdict was "that fellow will soon have to shorten sail."
 The snow storm which came on, however, soon drove the promenaders to their homes, and hid the ship from all, and she was not seen again.
 The sudden squall caught her off Dunnose, and she Was overturned in a moment, and went down with over 300 men.
 Only five of these were picked up.
 The schooner Emma, which was passing, picked up five men — Lieutenant Tabor, Captain Ferrier, R.E., Bennett, Cuddiford, and Fletcher, a first-class boy, but the first three of these died before reaching the shore.
 The ship was commissioned at Portsmouth on the 7th of February, 1877, and was ordered to the West Indies.
 She was now bound for Spithead.
-Cuddiford states that the ship capsized in a squall and snow storm, five mils off Dunnose, about 4 o' clock.
+Cuddiford states that the ship capsized in a squall and snow storm, five miles off Dunnose, about 4 o' clock.
 More than 3OO men were on board, all of whom, he believes, are lost, excepting himself and Fletcher.
 Cuddiford was amongst the iast on the ship.
 Captain Hare was with him when the ship went down, sucking many with it.
 Cuddiford and a man near him said that a vessel was close by when the squall came on, and, therefore, they would be sure to be picked up.
 He was over an hour in the water, and, being a good swimmer, every one called out to him for help.
 He tried to assist two or three, but at last four clung to him, and he was obdged to kick tnem off.
 He was well taken care of by the master and crew of the schooner.
-The ship left Bermuda three weeks ago, passed the Lizaid on Sunday, and was expected to anchor at Spithead about, 5 o'clock.
+The ship left Bermuda three weeks ago, passed the Lizard on Sunday, and was expected to anchor at Spithead about, 5 o'clock.

 The following list of officers on board is given in the *Navy List*: Captain, Marcus A. S. Hare; Lieuteuants, Francis H. Tabor.
 Charles Y. Strange, William E. Black, Stanley A Burney; Staff-surgeon, James L. Whitney; Paymaster, Frank Pittman; Sub-Lieutenants, the Hon.
 Edward R. Gifford, Herbert S. Edmonds, Walter S. Smith, Sidney G. Randolph ; Surgeon, Robert Murdoch, M. B. ; gunner, Frederick Aden ; boatswains, William Brewer, Joseph Warren ; assistant clerk, William Lamont.